Kevin Spacey as Sgt. Jack Vincennes, swaggering LAPD “celebrity” narcotics detective

 - Dark brown pleated slacks with belt loops

-- Dark brown leather belt with light brown fabric and a rounded gold-colored clasp
+- Tan surcingle belt with brown leather ends and a rounded gold-colored single-prong buckle

 - Bulova Surf King stainless-cased wristwatch with clean white dial on brown lizard expansion strap

-- Black hip holster (RHD) for a Colt Commander semi-automatic handgun
+- Black hip holster (RHD) for a Colt Commander semi-automatic pistol

 The Commander was introduced in 1951, making it fresh on the market and something that someone like Vincennes would choose over the .38 snubnose.
 Constructed of blued steel, the Commander had the same Browning-developed single-action short recoil system as a full size 1911, but it was 3/4 lbs. lighter and a half inch shorter.
 The compactness makes it a good choice for an urban policeman and the look makes it a good choice for a flashy policeman.